Saltar al contenido principal

 According to Siard, powder bronzer is best applied with a fluffy angled brush to easily access the contours of the face.
 Otherwise, she recommends using a small fluffy brush or synthetic angled brush for cream bronzer and your ring finger for gel bronzer.

-Using bronzer to contour and define your features
+Using bronzer to contour and define features

 While it is possible to contour with bronzer, it's important to understand that bronzer and contour are not the same product.
 For the best results, the makeup artists in this article recommend reaching for an actual contour product.

-Setting your bronzer
+Setting a bronzer

 Este contenido es solo para fines informativos y no constituye un asesoramiento médico.
 Consult your health care provider before taking any vitamins or supplements and prior to beginning or changing any health care practices.